 Dr Kathleen Brasher has used her twenty years of experience in the health sector as a clinician, academic, policy advisor and advocate, to improve the health and wellbeing of our community.
 Committed to a world where everyone can have the best later life, Kathleen is working with organisations such as the WHO, international research collaborations, local governments, community groups and families, to create age friendly communities.
 When she’s not finding new ways to inspire the world to value ageing, you can find her reading, baking a new chocolate cake recipe, or trying to keep possums off her veggie patch.

 Mark Aitken is a passionate aged care advocate who believes that Australia needs to significantly improve residential aged care.
-Mark has both professional and personal experience of the aged care sector.
-He spent 29 years working as a registered nurse and held senior leadership positions, including in aged care.
-Mark is committed to providing high quality care to older people.
+Mark spent 29 years working as a registered nurse and held senior leadership positions, including in aged care.
 He spent the past few years as a Manager of an aged care home where he gained extensive knowledge of aged care frameworks, legislative requirements and the day-to-day challenges of working in aged care.
 Mark is passionate about ensuring older people and their families have a voice in their care and living environments.
-He is particularly interested in aged care innovation that improves quality of life of older people and exceptional end of life care.
+He is also interested in innovation that improves quality of life of older people and exceptional end of life care.

 John Simpson is an experienced company executive and board director having worked in Australia and internationally over 35 years.
 John’s directorships include, Shell Australia Ltd, ESSSuper (Chair), The Melbourne Symphony Orchestra and the Council of Monash University, among others in the profit and not for profit space.
 As a trained journalist, John is a regular writer on subjects that include, governance in education, justice for the elderly in residential care, and the need for the private and public sectors to work cooperatively in solving national challenges.